Sandy River: a plug

 Shortly thereafter, Walker Creek enters from the right.
 Between 17 miles and 16 miles from the mouth, the Sandy River enters Multnomah County, curves back into Clackamas County, and re-enters Multnomah County.
 About 1 mile further downstream, Bear Creek enters from the left, and the river flows around Indian John Island.

 Soon Trout Creek, Gordon Creek, and Buck Creek all enter from the right as the river winds through Oxbow park between 14 miles and 11 miles from the mouth.
 Passing Camp Collins about 1 mile later, the river receives Big Creek from the right.
 Dabney State Recreation Area is on the right about 4 miles later.
 Lewis and Clark State Recreation Site is on the right and Troutdale on the left at about 3 miles from the mouth, where Beaver Creek enters from the left.
 Shortly thereafter, the river passes under Interstate 84 and flows by Portland-Troutdale Airport, which is on the left about 2 miles from the mouth.
 The Sandy River then joins the Columbia River about 120 miles from where the larger river enters the Pacific Ocean.
 The confluence is about 14 miles east of Portland, near the lower end of the Columbia River Gorge.
+January through May we guide Winter and Spring Steelhead on the Sandy River.
+It fishes well from 1,000 to 5,000 cfs.

 Check out some of our past reports: